ALsJourney/documentation-coolify/docs/knowledge-base/destinations/manage.md

 Navigate to **Servers** → **[Server Name]** → **Destinations** to view destinations specific to that server.
 <ZoomableImage src="/docs/images/destinations/destinations-server-overview.webp" />

-## Editing Destination Settings
+## Editing & Deleting Destinations

-Click on a destination to access its management page where you can either edit or [delete](./delete.md) it.
+Click on a destination to access its management page where you can either edit or delete it.

 <ZoomableImage src="/docs/images/destinations/destinations-settings.webp" />